Deutsche Bank set to announce merger talks with Commerzbank: source

-FRANKFURT (Reuters) - Deutsche Bank was set on Sunday to confirm merger talks with fellow German lender Commerzbank, according to a person with knowledge of the matter, an indication of progress in efforts to combine the two businesses.
+FRANKFURT (Reuters) - Deutsche Bank was set on Sunday to confirm merger talks with fellow German lender Commerzbank, according to a person with knowledge of the matter, an indication that efforts to combine the two businesses were gaining pace.

 Formal disclosure of talks increases the chances of concluding a tie-up between the nation’s two largest banks.

-A merger has long been the subject of speculation and has been pushed for by the German government amid concerns about the health of Deutsche.
+A merger has long been the subject of speculation and the German government has pushed for it given concerns about the health of Deutsche which has struggled to generate sustainable profits since the 2008 financial crisis.
+The government holds a stake of more than 15 percent in Commerzbank following a bailout.

 Earlier this month a person with knowledge of the matter told Reuters that the management board of Deutsche had agreed to hold talks with Commerzbank on the feasibility of a merger.

-“We are going to seriously evaluate a merger,” said a person with knowledge of the matter.
+“We are going to seriously evaluate a merger,” said a person with knowledge of the matter on Sunday.

 “But there is no guarantee that there will be a deal in the end,” the person said.

-Deutsche Bank declined to comment, while Commerzbank also had no comment.
+Deutsche Bank and Commerzbank declined to comment.

+While the banks have not publicly commented on merger talks, German Finance Minister Olaf Scholz last Monday confirmed that there are negotiations.

+On Thursday, the supervisory boards of both banks are scheduled to hold long-planned meetings, four people with knowledge of the matter told Reuters.
+The status of merger negotiations is expected to be discussed.

 Reporting by Tom Sims and Andreas Framke; Editing by Ed Taylor and Ludwig Burger and Keith Weir